-- 1. Multiple large scale breccia zones with chimney type structures up to 75 metre diameter and sampled on multiple mine levels.
+- 1. Multiple large scale volcanic breccia zones up to 75 metre diameter and sampled on multiple mine levels.
 The breccias are cemented by massive to crustiform banded barite calcite with silver chlorides, sulphosalt minerals and native silver. - 2.
 Fracture fill and stockwork silver mineralization occurs as massive to crustiform banded barite calcite with silver chlorides, sulphosalt minerals and native silver. - 3.
 Disseminated style mineralization with fine silver sulphosalts disseminated within the volcanic host with little to no brecciation, veining or fracture fill.